Multiple Sclerosis: Disease-Modifying Therapy Selection Algorithm

 Moderate-Efficacy Oral Therapies

-Dimethyl fumarate (240 mg twice daily) reduced annualized relapse rate by 44-53% in the DEFINE and CONFIRM trials, with common side effects of flushing and GI intolerance that improve with food and gradual titration.
-Teriflunomide (14 mg daily) provides a 31-36% relapse rate reduction (TEMSO trial) with a teratogenicity concern requiring accelerated elimination with cholestyramine before conception.
+Dimethyl fumarate (240 mg twice daily) reduced annualized relapse rate by 44-53% in the DEFINE and CONFIRM trials[6], with common side effects of flushing and GI intolerance that improve with food and gradual titration.
+Teriflunomide (14 mg daily) provides a 31-36% relapse rate reduction (TEMSO trial, with immunomodulatory safety considerations)[7] with a teratogenicity concern requiring accelerated elimination with cholestyramine before conception.
 Sphingosine-1-phosphate receptor modulators (fingolimod, siponimod, ozanimod, ponesimod) reduce relapse rates by 48-55% but require first-dose cardiac monitoring (6-hour observation for fingolimod, 5-day titration for siponimod/ozanimod).
 Cladribine (3.5 mg/kg oral, given in two annual treatment weeks) offers a unique immune reconstitution approach with durable efficacy and minimal ongoing monitoring.

 Progressive MS: Limited but Expanding Options